-Considering challenges to financial sustainability, which was an open question in the survey, challenges are classified into ten categories: continuity, regularity, sufficiency, unexpected changes, financial literacy, high costs, printing, voluntary work, dependence on the parent institution, and other (Table 78).
+Considering challenges to financial sustainability, which was an open question in the survey, challenges are classified into ten categories: continuity, regularity, sufficiency, unexpected changes, financial literacy, high costs, printing, voluntary work, dependence on the parent institution, and other (Table 38).
 Three main challenges are the lack of continuity/permanency/stability of funding, irregularity and delays in funding, and insufficient funding.

-What are the m they be address ain challenges related to the financial sustainability of the service and how could sed?
-Continuity/ Permanency/ Stability The challenges outlined revolve around the need for stable and continuous financing to support scholarly publishing.
-Currently, the state grants for journals are one-year and non-permanent, requiring constant monitoring of tenders and timely applications with limited staff.
-Seeking long-term funding from the state and parent institution is suggested to solve the funding challenge.
-According to our participants' comments, publications in the Croatian language are crucial for preserving cultural diversity and advancing knowledge in the humanities.
+What are the main challenges related to the financial sustainability of the service and how could they be addressed?
+The challenges outlined revolve around the need for stable and continuous financing to support scholarly publishing.
+Currently, the state grants for journals are one-year and non-permanent, requiring constant monitoring of tenders and Continuity/ timely applications with limited staff.
+Seeking long-term funding from the state Permanency/ and parent institution is suggested to solve the funding challenge.
+According to our participants' comments, publications in the Croatian language Stability are crucial for preserving cultural diversity and advancing knowledge in the humanities.
 Some IPSPs rely on co-publishers for income, but this doesn't provide a fixed financial solution to ensure uninterrupted operations.
-Regularity/ Timeliness The challenges involve delayed subsidies, late fund acquisition with tight spending obligations - e.g. the first three months of the following year.
-Obtaining funds from the Ministry could occur on the day before Christmas for the current year, making it extremely difficult to plan effectively.
+The challenges involve delayed subsidies, late fund acquisition with tight spending obligations - e.g. the first three months of the following year.
+Obtaining funds from the Ministry could occur on the day before Christmas for Regularity/ Timeliness the current year, making it extremely difficult to plan effectively.
 Ensuring the regularity and timeliness of tenders for government subsidies is a crucial concern.
-Sufficiency The main challenge is insufficient state support.
-Additionally, institutional funding is inadequate, and the parent institutions do not allocate sufficient funds to maintain and upgrade the system.
-(Unexpected) Changes In recent years, sudden changes in the eligibility of journals, depending on the type of parent institution, caused many journals published by universities to remain without financial support from the government.
-Financial literacy Permanent education on financial literacy is needed to gain specific knowledge and skills to ensure financial sustainability.
-High costs The prices of the regular editorial activities are increasing.
-Considering changes and priorities, finances should be reallocated on a regular basis.
-Printing Print-based IPSPs are increasingly struggling with justifying the costs associated with traditional printing.
-Moreover, the viability of selling the printed edition of an open-access journal raises growing uncertainties.
-Voluntary work The foundation of IPSPs' operations rests on the dedication of volunteers.
-Sustaining a skilled workforce becomes challenging when financial compensation is not provided.
-Dependence on parent institution Survey participants emphasised a significant reliance on the financial backing of the parent institution.
+The main challenge is insufficient state support.
+Additionally, institutional funding is inadequate, and the parent institutions do not allocate sufficient Sufficiency funds to maintain and upgrade the system.
+In recent years, sudden changes in the eligibility of journals, depending on the (Unexpected) type of parent institution, caused many journals published by universities to Changes remain without financial support from the government.
+Financial Permanent education on financial literacy is needed to gain specific knowledge literacy and skills to ensure financial sustainability.
+The prices of the regular editorial activities are increasing.
+Considering changes High costs and priorities, finances should be reallocated on a regular basis.
+Print-based IPSPs are increasingly struggling with justifying the costs associated with traditional printing.
+Moreover, the viability of selling the printed Printing edition of an open-access journal raises growing uncertainties.
+The foundation of IPSPs' operations rests on the dedication of volunteers.
+Voluntary Sustaining a skilled workforce becomes challenging when financial work compensation is not provided.
+Survey participants emphasised a significant reliance on the financial backing of the parent institution.
 However, exploring avenues for securing additional stable funding sources is imperative, particularly to support full-time staff.
 One viable approach is securing employment positions through state budget allocations.
-Presently, services heavily depend on in-kind contributions.
-To advance and diversify the publishing landscape, it is crucial to identify supplementary funding channels.
+Dependence Presently, services heavily depend on in-kind contributions.
+To advance and on parent diversify the publishing landscape, it is crucial to identify supplementary funding institution channels.
 One effective strategy involves establishing collaborations with other national open access publishers, fostering a shared infrastructure, and advocating for national public subsidy framework modifications.
 This proactive approach will contribute to the sustainable growth and evolution of services.

+What are the main challenges related to the financial sustainability of the service and how could they be addressed?
 Other Challenges include overreliance on government support, a decline in external interest (e.g. advertising), the need for team effectiveness, insufficient promotion and innovation of publishing activities, and the importance of securing funding through various avenues.
 The recognition of co-financing from state and parent institutions and author contributions are emphasised.